thisDotLucas/WeatherDash/README.md

 Weather Dash is a graphical user interface that graphs temperature and humidity data from the OpenWeatherMap API and compares it to an arduino sensor.

 #### Note
+ Data is available from june 2019.
 The suprisingly big difference in temperatures is caused by the sensor being located on a balcony surronded by glass panels.
-Our sensor has had problems with humidity since November - .
-Data is available from june 2019 - .
+Our sensor has had problems with humidity since November.
 ## How to install
 ### Eclipse
 File -> Import -> Git -> Projects from Git -> clone URI -> insert URL